kubevirt/kubevirt/docs/cluster-configuration.md

       ]
 ```

-**_Note:_** The full configurations options for Kubevirt, CDI and CNAO which are avialbale on the cluster, can be explored by using `kubectl explain <resource name>.spec`.
+**_Note:_** The full configurations options for Kubevirt, CDI and CNAO which are available on the cluster, can be explored by using `kubectl explain <resource name>.spec`.
 For example:
 ```yaml
 $ kubectl explain kv.spec
 KIND:     KubeVirt